faisal6545/Veron-Sample-Source-Code/README.md

 # Requirements

-Before run this project, make sure that [FFmpeg](http://ffmpeg.zeranoe.com/builds/) and [Mplayer](http://mplayerwin.sourceforge.net/downloads.html) files are in the main application's start path.
+* Before run this project, make sure that [FFmpeg](http://ffmpeg.zeranoe.com/builds/) and [Mplayer](http://mplayerwin.sourceforge.net/downloads.html) files are in the main application's start path.

+* Visual Studio 2012 or later

 # License